borkenware/spoonfeed/USAGE.md

 ## Writing markdown
 Spoonfeed uses a markdown superset to give more possibility to documentation writers.
-This superset has been designed to be easy to read for people reading the markdown files and to not be ugly.
+This superset has been designed to be easy to read for people reading the plain markdown files, while giving more possibilities.

+We use a completely custom parser, so it may or may not comply with the Markdown standard at 100%.
+We strongly recommend following all the best practices to avoid parsing issues (and it'll even be beneficial for you!).

+### Underline
+Our markdown superset supports underlining using a "semi-standard" syntax used in a lot of existing superset:
+`__Underlined content__`.

 ### Document Linking
 TBD